heptarch/heptarch.github.io/drafts/demon.md

 Westminster, the GPO, the House of Lords, even Madras, fade from the Duke's vision, and resolve themselves into a single question that will haunt him the rest of his life: "What *is* it?"
-Ellen: "I'm afraid we will never know."
+Ellen: "We will never know."

 <p align="center">
   ⁂